ghjuliasialelli/AGBD/README.md

 [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]

-This repository contains the code used to create the results presented in the eponymous paper.
+This repository contains the code used to create the results presented in the eponymous [paper](https://arxiv.org/abs/2406.04928).
 We curated a dataset from various remote-sensing data sources ([Sentinel-2 L2A](https://sentinels.copernicus.eu/web/sentinel/sentinel-data-access/sentinel-products/sentinel-2-data-products/collection-1-level-2a), ALOS-2 PALSAR-2 [yearly mocaics](https://www.eorc.jaxa.jp/ALOS/en/dataset/fnf_e.htm), JAXA [Digital Elevation Model](https://www.eorc.jaxa.jp/ALOS/en/dataset/aw3d30/aw3d30_e.htm), Copernicus [Land Cover](https://land.copernicus.eu/en/products/global-dynamic-land-cover/copernicus-global-land-service-land-cover-100m-collection-3-epoch-2019-globe), Lang et al. [Canopy Height Map](https://langnico.github.io/globalcanopyheight/)) and GEDI [L4A](https://daac.ornl.gov/GEDI/guides/GEDI_L4A_AGB_Density_V2_1.html) Above-Ground Biomass (AGB) data.
 We developed benchmark models for the task of estimating Above-Ground Biomass (AGB).

+---
+:warning: We are currently migrating parts of the files on the Research Collection, so the `wget` links might be temporarily broken.
+We are actively working on this, and it should all be fixed soon!
+If you cannot wait, feel free to [email us](mailto:gsialelli@ethz.ch) directly.

 ## Installation
 To install the packages required to run this code, you can simply run the following commands, which will create a conda virtual environment called `agbd`.
 For more details, follow the instructions on [pytorch.org](https://pytorch.org/get-started/locally).